 Since I was diagnosed with ulcerative colitis, breakfast has become my favorite and most important meal of the day.
 However, I have gone through some changes in what works best for me.

 In the beginning, sweet breakfasts made me feel the best.
 They filled me up, satisfied my taste buds, and did not cause me any problems.
-Whenever I tried to change it up with a savory option, like scrambled eggs, I would experience really bad heart burn.
+Whenever I tried to change it up with a savory option, like scrambled eggs, I would experience really bad heartburn.

-After grating the butter into the flour mixture you add some honey and then cut in the butter until the mixture resembles course meal.
 “Cutting in” the butter is basically like mashing potatoes only you are trying to combine the butter into the flour mixture.
 You can use a pastry cutter, a potato masher, or my favorite cheap option, two forks.
-This is what it is supposed to look like…
+This is what it is supposed to look like.

 Now you get to throw in some green.